 - Accidental Damage: If your pet damages someone else’s property, your insurer will compensate the third party for any accidental losses.
 This often does NOT cover the personal property of yourself, any family member, anybody lives in your home, works for you, or looks after your pet.

-- Dentistry: This may be covered in your policy, although will not be covered as a result of an accident.
+- Dentistry: This may be covered in your policy, although will not be covered as a result of illness.
 Some providers only cover dentistry of milk teeth, but check the terms and conditions as it can cover all teeth in certain circumstances.

 - Pre-existing medical conditions: If your pet has previously had an ear infection, or something that required a similar level of treatment, this must be declared – no matter how benign.
 Even if your pet has not suffered from this again since the previous treatment, it needs to be stated and if it is not, your insurance company may not be willing to pay out should your pet need future treatment.

-- Emergency boarding: Your insurer may reimburse your boarding fees up to a certain amount in a licensed boarding establishment.
-This stands if during your insurance period, you fall ill and need to stay in hospital for over 96 hours, or a family member that lives with you falls ill over a continuous period.
-If there is someone available to tend to your pet that would be preferable, but in the case that this is not achievable the emergency boarding will be of use.
+- Emergency boarding: Your insurer may reimburse you boarding fees up to a certain amount in a licensed boarding establishment.
+This could apply if during your insurance period, you fall ill and need to stay in hospital for a period of time, or a family member that lives with you falls ill over a continuous period.
+If there is someone available to tend to your pet that would be preferable, but in the case that this is not achievable the emergency boarding may be of use.

 - Pet travel scheme costs: Often referred to as ‘PETS’ this government scheme allows you to take your pet abroad to specified countries and re-enter the UK without your pet needing to go into quarantine, on the condition that certain criteria has been adhered to.

-- Euthanasia costs: Your insurer may pay up to the maximum amount payable towards costs to bury or cremate your pet if your pet dies, or is put to sleep by a vet as a result of any illness or injury.
+- Cremation/Burial costs: Your insurer will pay up to the maximum amount payable towards costs to bury or cremate your pet if your pet dies, or is put to sleep by a vet as a result of any illness or injury.